Cork Tree Creative Logo White

 Don't Avoid Local Reviews

 Negative reviews happen to every business.
-Unfortunately, people who had a negative experience at a business are much more likely to go online and write a negative review than people who have had a positive experience.
-This why the Cork Tree team always tries to leave positive reviews for businesses when we get the opportunity.
+Unfortunately, people who have had a negative experience at a business are much more likely to go online and write a negative review than people who have had a positive experience.

-We hope you found this blog helpful in how to manage your Google reviews.
 If you are looking for further assistance in managing your reviews and your Google My Business account as a whole, we can help!
 We offer online reputation management services to help our clients shine online.
 Interested?
-Contact us today.
+Contact our reputation management agency today.